jesugeorge/OnlineBookStore/README.md

 Steps to run the project locally
-Step 1: Ensure Java is installed in your machine.
-Typically Java 8 or later Step 2: Clone the project to your machine.
+1. Ensure Java is installed in your machine.
+Typically Java 8 or later
+2. Clone the project to your machine.
-Step 3: Open a terminal or command prompt and navigate to the root directory of your project.
+3. Open a terminal or command prompt and navigate to the root directory of your project.
 Use the following commands based on your build tool: mvn clean install
-Step 4: After a successful build, you can run the application using the following command: mvn spring-boot:run
+4. After a successful build, you can run the application using the following command: mvn spring-boot:run

 URL: /books
 HTTP Method: GET